The History of BBQ: A Journey from Cavemen to Cookouts

 • Certain cookbooks3 from Texas have perpetuated the myth of a rancher named Bernard Quayle or Barnaby Quinn, depending on who you talk to.
 His favorite thing to do was cook up various types of meat over open pits and serve the food to his friends.
 On his ranch, his animals were branded with his initials—B.Q.
 Thus, his ranch became “Bar B.Q.”.
 Sound a little far-fetched to you?
 Yeah, us too.

-So, for you guys out there, if you want a romantic evening with your better half, you may want to sprinkle yourself with some hickory smoke concentrate and murmur some sweet, sweet French words in her ears that every woman long to hear… “Ma petite côte de porc fumée” (My sweet little smoked pork rib) adding a few “Shiver me timbers!” won’t hurt either.
+So, for you guys out there, if you want a romantic evening with your better half, you may want to sprinkle yourself with some hickory smoke concentrate and murmur some sweet, sweet French words in her ears that every woman longs to hear… “Ma petite côte de porc fumée” (My sweet little smoked pork rib).
+Adding a few “Shiver me timbers!” won’t hurt either.
 You’ll thank me later.

 Guess which one is my favorite version?
 Argh, me matey, you’re a pirate, and you know it!